Since 1978, there have been two parts to Québec’s auto insurance system:

 In Québec, there is a single, standard automobile insurance contract that is approved by the Autorité des marchés financiers.

-No fault” is a term that often comes up in discussions about Québec car insurance.
+" No fault " is a term that often comes up in discussions about Québec car insurance.
 It is associated with a wide range of meanings, many of which are inaccurate.

 “No fault” means that people are compensated without regard to their responsibility for an accident.
 In Québec, victims of car accidents are compensated according to this principle.
 The SAAQ provides compensation for victims regardless of their “fault,” that is, regardless of their responsibility for the accident.
 However, private insurers do take the insuree’s responsibility into consideration when they calculate compensation for material damage.